 As School Counselors, we are committed to preventing and addressing bullying at our school.
 We maintain an online bullying reporting system which is unique in Baldwin County schools.
 It is our decision to do this, which takes a commitment to spending time and energy investigating reports.
 We want our school to be a safe place for all our students.
 In addition to the online reporting system, we follow Baldwin County’s Bullying/Harassment Complaint reporting procedures.
 Fairhope Middle School has posters and bulletin boards that emphasize bullying recognition and reporting, as well as focusing on being kind to others.
-Every September the Peer Helpers conduct a 7th grade Anti-bullying assembly, and bullying is addressed in the Counselor’s 8th grade student orientation.
-Girl relational bullying is addressd through the Finding Kind Program for 7th grade girls each year.
+Every September, the Peer Helpers conduct a 7th grade Anti-bullying assembly, and bullying is addressed in the Counselor’s 8th grade student orientation.
 A school wide Choose Kindness Week is held in February with activities to promote respect of others and random acts of kindness.
 Our Principal, Mrs. Hall, refers to herself as the “bully tamer” and makes it clear to our students that harassment will not be tolerated at our school.
-However, she and our Assistant Principals, Mrs. Johnston and Mrs. Harrelson, are also required to give "due process" to all students.
+However, she and our Assistant Principals are also required to give "due process" to all students.
 This means that they must gather facts from both the alleged victim and the alleged bully as well as witnesses in an investigation in evaluating the truthfulness of harassment claims and determining disciplinary measures.

 Rude vs. Mean vs. Bullying: Defining the Differences

 (Adapted from Signe Whitson, Author; Child and adolescent therapist)